ChinduSahid/Data-Preparation/README.md

 A sample CRM data is prepared for modelling purpose.
 The data set consists of 999 observations and 23 variables

-Data for cleaning.csv' is the input file and 'ReadyforModelling.csv' is the output file after the data preperation methods are carried out.
+'Data for cleaning.csv' is the input file and 'ReadyforModelling.csv' is the output file after the data preperation methods are carried out.

 List of library used: